pipe1os/downloads-auto-sorter/README.md

 ## Log File

 The script writes status and error messages to `sorter_log.txt`.
-This file is located in the same directory as the `download_sorter.exe` file (e.g., `C:\Users\Pipe\Documents\autosortdownloads\dist\sorter_log.txt`).
+This file is located in the same directory as the `download_sorter.exe` file.
 Check this file if you need to see what the script is doing or troubleshoot issues.